dhocker/athomeled/README.md

 ### Original Algorithms
 These algorithms were written by the author.
+#### SolidColor
+Fills all pixels with a specified single color.

+    solidcolor { r g b | color} [wait=1000.0]

+The wait time (in millisedonds) is how long the color is displayed.

+#### ColorFade
+Morphs all pixels from one color to another color over a given period of time.

+    colorfade { r g b | color} { r g b | color} [wait=1000.0] [iterations=1000]

+The first color is the "from" color and the second color is the "to" color.
+The wait time is how long to pause between iterations.
+The iterations are how many steps to use to complete the fade.

 #### SineWave
 Generates sequential colors using a sine wave based algorithm.
 See the article